Loki season 2: Marketing

 Hiddleston, Di Martino, and Wilson shared footage from the season at the 2022 D23 Expo along with announcing Quan's casting.
 The first trailer was released on July 31, 2023.
 Charles Pulliam-Moore from The Verge compared Loki's time-slipping to the visual effects of the Spider-Verse films, and noted that the trailer gave a good overview of what the supporting TVA cast would be dealing with in the season.
 Pulliam-Moore also highlighted Loki's dialogue with Sylvie about being gods and believed Majors' role in the season would elicit a lot of discussion upon its release.
 Brad Lang at Comic Book Resources felt the trailer "promises another multiversal adventure" for the season with bigger stakes.
 The Hollywood Reporters Aaron Couch felt Majors' inclusion in the trailer "answers a question about how Disney would market the show" amidst the actor's legal issues.
 Chris McPherson writing for Collider said it was "surprising" to see Majors featured in the trailer, while James Whitbrook at Gizmodo felt that the trailer had "smartly" minimized Majors' presence.
 Similarly, Screen Rants Molly Freeman and Simon Gallagher had also felt Majors' minimal presence was appropriate, with the trailer instead focused on introducing the concept of time slipping.
 The trailer debuted to 80 million views, which was the most ever for a Disney+ series.

 Additional footage was released on September 4, 2023, with Fay Watson from Total Film excited by the tease of a team-up between Loki and Sylvie.
 Footage from the first episode was shown at Disney's D23 event in early September 2023.
 Two episodes of the series Marvel Studios: Legends were released on September 29, 2023, exploring Variants and the TVA.
-A promotional poster for the series was noted for its potential use of generative artificial intelligence (AI).
+A promotional poster for the series was noted for its potential use of generative AI.
 Various creatives noted the artifacts apparent in the poster, which can sometimes be left behind by AI-image generators.
-The background spiral clock image of the poster was noted for being similar to one available on Shutterstock that was not tagged as being AI-generated, though when the image was scanned by AI-image checkers it was flagged as being AI-generated.
+The background spiral clock image of the poster was noted for being similar to one available on Shutterstock that was not tagged as being AI-generated, though when the image was scanned by AI-image checkers, it was flagged as being AI-generated.